alvarorama2007/online-store-strapi-next-js-v1-starter-repo/README.md

 7. Clearing the locked stocks in case of order failure every 10 mins or on checkout expiry
 8. Support system with threads, managed from strapi.
 User can re-open tickets if they are not satisfied with the asnwer
 9. Fully SSR dynamic pages which helps in SEO
-10. Fraud protection by banning the user for making new order until there dispute on delivered order is resolved
+10. Fraud protection by stopping the user from making new order until thier dispute on delivered order is resolved

     and much more..